 “Sign, Off-premises” means a sign advertising an establishment, merchandise, service, or entertainment, which is not primarily sold, produced, manufactured, or furnished at the property on which said sign is located.
 A billboard is an off-premises sign.

+“Sign, On-premises” means a sign directing attention to a use conducted, product or commodity sold, service performed, or business name upon the premises on which it is located.

+“Sign, Snipe” means an off-premises sign that is tacked, nailed, posted, pasted, glued, or otherwise attached to trees, poles, stakes, fences, traffic control devices, or to other objects.

-“Sign, On-premises” means a sign directing attention to a use conducted, product or commodity sold, service performed, or business name upon the premises on which it is located.“Sign, Vehicle” means a sign or advertising device attached to or located on a vehicle or trailer parked on a public right-of-way, public property, or parking area with access by the general public so as to be visible from a public right-of-way for the basic purpose of directing people to a business or activity.
+“Sign, Vehicular” means a sign or advertising device attached to or located on a vehicle or trailer parked on a public right-of-way, public property, or parking area with access by the general public so as to be visible from a public right-of-way for the basic purpose of directing people to a business or activity.

 “Sign, Wall” means a sign that is either painted on a wall or its facing and not having a sign frame or separation from the wall or facing.